Dainese HGL Pants review – top-quality, lightweight trail pants

 (Image: © Paul Burwell)

-The Dainese HGL isn’t a cheap trail pant, but for the money you do get a high-quality construction, unique waist closure, water-resistant DWR surface treatment and full knee-pad compatibility.
+The Dainese HGL comes with quality construction, unique waist closure, water-resistant DWR surface treatment and full knee-pad compatibility.
 It’s roomy and spacious in all the right areas and there are also seven sizes to choose from.
-For mixed trail and weather conditions this really hits the sweet spot.
+For mixed trail and weather conditions, this really hits the sweet spot.

 Pros